Is your business website Mobile Responsive?

 It’s crucial to ensure that your website is mobile responsive, as readers or clients will likely opt for the website that is, if yours fails to provide a user-friendly or compatible layout.

 Sure, you can still surf a website that isn’t exactly mobile responsive, but who wants to put up with such an annoyance?
-The answer is very few people – and if you’re an Australian small business owner, it could be hard to sell a product to no one.
+The answer is very few people – and if you’re an Australian small business owner, it could be hard to sell a product to anyone.